General guidelines for web app security in the cloud.

 • Test constantly.

-• If you have 3 tier web app and you constantly need to coordinate releases between the teams it ussualy is a sign of tight coupling or releases are too bulky.
+• If you have web app and you constantly need to coordinate releases between the teams it ussualy is a sign of tight coupling or releases are too bulky.

 Why managed services?

-• Infrastructure as a service (IaaS) you most control to configure, but you have to own security also.
+• Infrastructure as a service (IaaS) you have the most control to configure, but you have to own security as well end to end.
+Compure Engine would be a great example.

 • Function as a service.
 (FaaS) this mostly refers to Cloud Functions, AWS Lambda etc. this is where cloud provider handles security, scalability etc. Most secure, least flexible.